Jr-14/crafting-interpreters/README.md

-# crafting-interpreters
+# Crafting Interpreters

-Working through Crafting Interpreters book
+I've always wondered how programming language are designed and built.
+So I've decided to work through Crafting Interpreters book.